starlinglab/authenticated-attributes/docs/database.md

 Attestations are timestamped with [OpenTimestamps](https://opentimestamps.org/).
 This requires Internet access and takes about one second to finish.
 At first only the incomplete proof is stored (indicated by `timestamp.ots.upgraded` being `false`), but the proof can be upgraded at a later date.

 The timestamp serves to prove that the attestation was not made after `attestation.timestamp`, within the several hours long error bars afforded by the system.
 In practice, this means `attestation.timestamp` is provably accurate to about a day interval.
 If you trust the signer you can ignore the proof and rely on `attestation.timestamp` alone, making it accurate to about a second.

+The exact data that is timestamped is the _string_ of the CID at `timestamp.ots.msg`, such as `bafy...`.
+That is then hashed with SHA-256 according to the OpenTimestamps process.

 ### Timestamping methods